bsara/proto-proper.js/README.md

 > A generic & helpful prototype object upon which new prototypes can be based.

-`Proto` contains functions useful for prototype creation, manipulation, inheritance, and for obtaining useful information about a prototype.
+The `Proto` object provided by this library contains functions useful for prototype creation, manipulation, inheritance, and for obtaining useful information about a prototype.

 **Don't know much about prototypal based object-oriented programming or want to understand it better?** [*Prototypal Object-Oriented Programming using